 The Board of Investments adopted a Securities Litigation Policy in early 2001 in response to growing incidents of corporate corruption and fraud.
 The policy implements procedures designed to enhance LACERA's recovery of damages from corporate wrongdoers.
-As a result of the new policy, LACERA was appointed "lead plaintiff" in the Enterasys Networks, Inc. securities litigation and obtained a \$50 million settlement and significant corporate governance improvements on behalf of class members.
-Currently, LACERA is serving as courtappointed co-lead plaintiff, along with the Teachers' Retirement System of Louisiana and the Detroit Policemen and Firemen Retirement Fund, in the King Pharmaceuticals, Inc. securities litigation.
-LACERA is also lead plaintiff in the Citigroup, Inc. securities litigation on behalf of purchasers of Focal Communications stock.
-In addition, LACERA has commenced independent lawsuits to recover damages suffered in connection with corporate fraud involving WorldCom, Adelphia Communications, Motorola, Scientific-Atlanta, Safety-Kleen, and AOL Time Warner.
+As a result of the policy, LACERA was appointed "lead plaintiff" in the Enterasys Networks, Inc. securities litigation and obtained a \$50 million settlement and significant corporate governance improvements on behalf of class members.
+Currently, LACERA is serving as court-appointed co-lead plaintiff, along with the Teachers' Retirement System of Louisiana and the Detroit Policemen and Firemen Retirement Fund, in the King Pharmaceuticals, Inc. securities litigation.
+LACERA is also serving as lead plaintiff in the Citigroup, Inc. securities litigation on behalf of purchasers of Focal Communications stock.
+LACERA has also pursued independent securities fraud cases against Worldcom, Adelphia Communications, Motorola, Scientific-Atlanta, Safety-Kleen and AOL Time Warner, recovering more than \$19 million through its efforts to date.